-Animal feed legislation in England makes cross references to the lists in Directive 2002/32/EC and Directive 82/475/EEC, the lists within these Directives remain as they were on implementation day (31 December 2020 23:00), amendments to these versions cannot be made.
+Animal feed legislation in Wales makes cross references to the lists in Directive 2002/32/EC and Directive 82/475/EEC.
+The cross-references are to the Directives as they were on implementation period completion day (31 December 2020, 23:00), textual amendments to the Directives themselves cannot be made.